 Originally published October 2, 2015

-I wrote a blog once about the Golden Rule, and how imperative it is as a manager to respect the Golden Rule: to treat your staff members and colleagues the way you would want to be treated.
+I wrote a blog once about the Golden Rule, and how imperative it is as a manager to respect it.
+The Golden Rule: to treat your team members and colleagues the way you would want to be treated.

 Later, after talking about it at a workshop, a gentleman came up to me and said that while he liked the Golden Rule, he much preferred the “Platinum” one—treat others the way they want to be treated.

 Ohhhhh, I remember thinking… that’s so much better.

 Treat others not the way I would want to be treated, but treat them the way they want to be treated.
 It’s a small extra step, but one that makes all the difference in the end.
 Why?

 Because if I am going out of my way to treat my colleagues the way I want to be treated, and they are not responding well, or not responding at all, it can be very easy for me to become resentful.
 I could start to think that I’m the only one that cares, that I’m the only one that tries and that I’m surrounded by a bunch of selfish people who probably never even heard of the Golden Rule, much less care about it.